 Ryder Cup Betting Guide

 Golf is usually an individual sport, but one of the most popular tournaments is a team event.
 Every two years the twelve best golfers from Europe take on the crème de la crème of the USA in the Ryder Cup and it is always an entertaining watch.
 It is also a very popular sport with punters and you will find lots of useful information in our Ryder Cup Betting Guide if you are considering having a bet.
-To find out all there is to know about the Ryder Cup in 2018 just keep on reading!
+To find out all there is to know about the Ryder Cup just keep on reading!

 Ryder Cup: A Brief History

 The Ryder Cup was first played at Worcester Golf Club in Massachusetts, USA in 1927.
 The inaugural Ryder Cup, named after businessman Samuel Ryder, was contested by the USA and Great Britain and the hosts came out on top.
 Great Britain won the next Ryder Cup on home turf in 1929, and by the time of the last match before World War II in 1937 the USA had won it 4 times with Great Britain winning it twice.

 In 1973 Great Britain and Ireland competed against the Americans for the first time and they were well beaten 19-13.
 By 1979 the Ryder Cup was contested by Europe for the first time, but that also ended in a 17-11 defeat for the Europeans.
 Overall, the USA hold the upper hand with a total of 26 wins with Great Britain/Great Britain and Ireland winning 3 and Europe winning 11.
 Only two Ryder Cups have ever finished level, and when that happens the holders retain the cup.
 Europe won the last renewal in 2018 at Le Golf National, foiling a strong USA team.

 Some Ryder Cups have been full of drama and they will live long in the memory.
 Below we take a look back at some of the classic Ryder Cup clashes down through the years.